University of Wisconsin, Madison

 Mechanism of DNA searching CRISPR-associated transposons

 As a Ph.D. student in Dr. Carrie Partch‘s lab at the University of California at Santa Cruz, Swan investigated the role of the KaiC, an AAA+ protein that effectuates circadian timing.
 Dr. Swan demonstrated that the ATPase activity in KaiC imparts cooperativity to the transition between autophosphorylation and autodephosphorylation, which is an important feature of the circadian clock.
-With his expertise in AAA+ proteins, Dr. Swan is ready to investigate how TnsC enables the programmable DNA insertion of CASTs.
+With his expertise in AAA+ proteins, Dr. Swan is primed to uncover the functional hints interwoven in their protein sequence space.

 Massachusetts Institute of Technology